jeremybanka/exchange-rate-tracker/README.md

 ## Known Bugs

 - Not really sure what happens when the screen fills up with entries.
 Probably bad.
 Let me know!
-- Not as easy as it should be to see the name of a currency you previous queried is if you forget it, and can just see the symbol.
-The data's there, just gotta show it.
+- Not as easy as it should be to see the what the name of a previously queried currency is if you forget it, and can just see the symbol.
+The data is there, just gotta show it.

 ## License